Service Principal Name (SPN) Support in Client Connections

 For syntax-specific information, see the following topics:

-For information about sample applications that demonstrate this feature, see Considerations for Installing SQL Server Samples and Sample Databases.
+For information about sample applications that demonstrate this feature, see SQL Server Data Programmability Samples.